Martin Angha: St. Gallen

 Angha signed for Swiss Super League club St. Gallen in July 2015 for a reported fee of £150,000.
 He was club captain during his time with the club.

 Sion

 On 11 September 2017, Angha signed for FC Sion on a free transfer.

 Fortuna Sittard

 On 26 August 2019, Fortuna announced the transfer of Angha from FC Sion for an unknown fee.
-He signed a two year contract with a third year option for the club.
+He signed a two-year contract with a third-year option for the club.

 Al-Adalah

 On 20 June 2022, Angha joined newly promoted Saudi Pro League club Al-Adalah.
 On 16 January 2023, Angha was released from his contract.

+Wehen Wiesbaden

+On 23 June 2023, Angha signed with German 2.
+Bundesliga club SV Wehen Wiesbaden.
+He left Wehen Wiesbaden by mutual consent on 24 August 2024.

 Personal life

 Angha's mother is Swiss and his father is Congolese.